 Medicaid or Medicare

 Medicaid in the United States is a federal and state program that helps with healthcare costs for eligible individuals with limited income and resources.
-Medicaid also offers benefits not normally covered by Medicare, including nursing home care and personal care services.
+Medicaid also offers benefits not typically covered by Medicare, including nursing home care and personal care services.

 Medicare is the federal health insurance program for individuals 65 or older.
 Some younger people with disabilities may qualify as well.

+Medi-Share is not insurance; however, it could be an excellent option if you find that traditional health insurance plans are not affordable.
 If you’ve been paying for unsubsidized health insurance, Medi-Share could help you save money.